Fairfield University Scholarships (2025–2026)

 Can merit stack with need-based aid?

-Yes, institutional aid is packaged up to Cost of Attendance and may be adjusted if other gift aid changes; renewal and stacking details appear in your award.
+Yes, institutional merit packages with need-based funds up to cost of attendance, but may be adjusted if other outside gift aid changes; stacking and renewal are addressed in the student’s award letter.
 (Source: Financial Aid Policy)

 🏆 Flagship Scholarships (Competitive Scholarships)